-This collection reflects local trades and industries, partly through collections of tools and equipment, and increasingly through the acquisition of finished products and ephemera and images.

-The collection has focussed on the work of traditional craftspeople such as the blacksmith, wheelwright, farmer and food producers and secondly on the commercial life of the County's market towns in the 19th and 20th centuries.
+This collection reflects local trades and industries, partly through collections of tools and equipment, focussing on the work of traditional craftspeople such as the blacksmith, wheelwright, farmer and food producers.
+It also reflects the commercial life of the County's market towns in the 19th and 20th centuries.